alackles/CMSC-150-WT-23/_pages/hwk/hwk3.md

 * * *
 ```

+**Note:** The autograder expects that each line of asterisks has a space at the end (but not the line with the dash).
+This is because the most natural way to solve the problem will include a space at the end of the asterisk lines.
+If you are having trouble with getting the autograder to accept your solution, let me know so I can take a look at your code.

 ### Q2: `PrettyPrintGen.java`

 Alter your program from question 1 so that you have a **single** method which takes the number of rows and columns to print as arguments to the method.